Golang Database Library Orm Example - List

 cheated a bit.
 If you require to play around with the password

-value, you still need to copy
+value, you will need to remember

-to userResponse
+to transform to a userResponse

 struct.